 Nutritional Facts of Black Pepper

 Black pepper is an excellent source of some vital nutrients.
 It is packed with vitamins like vitamin C and vitamin K. It also contains essential minerals like iron, calcium, magnesium. potassium and copper.
-It is a very good source of antioxidants also.
+It is a very good source of antioxidants too.

 Health Benefits of Consuming Black Pepper During Pregnancy